 The gateway to a lot of the weirdness in the world is a strange pub called The Strumpet’s Sister, which appears on the banks of rivers throughout the universe whenever it feels like it—and disappears just as randomly.

-In the really strange world which exists between reboots of reality, the action of the Clarkwoods Literary Universe takes place in Eden—a supercontinent surrounded by The River Without End.
-The most recent version of Eden was ruled over by The Council of Five, a collection of delegates from the lands of Oz, Wonderland, Nunya, Nalké, and The Reek.
+The strangest action in the Clarkwoods Literary Universe takes place in Eden—a supercontinent surrounded by The River Without End.
+It is ruled over by The Council of Five, a collection of delegates from the lands of Oz, Wonderland, Nunya, Nalké, and The Reek.

 - If you’re looking for something short, just to see if Clark’s work is right for you, start with “The Price.”

 - If you’re looking for straight-up realism, start with “Time’s Fool.”

 - If you want weird and disturbing, check out “The Pieces.”